Use pandas.DataFrame.rename_axis() to set the index name/title, in order to get the index use DataFrame.index.name

 r4 pandas 50days 30000 2000

-When you have multiple rows indices and if you wanted to rename multiple indices at the same time, use DataFrame.index.rename()
+When you have multiple rows indices and if you want to rename multiple indices at the same time, use DataFrame.index.rename().
+Note that you need to specify all indices as a parameter.

 # Rename All indexes